-- Increase their awareness of and participation in leadership roles in the community.
+- Increase their awareness of and participation in leadership roles in their community.

 - Learn how to guide their careers by their Catholic faith with confidence and wisdom.

-- Become a virtuous leader and learn how to influence others positively.
+- Become virtuous leaders and learn how to influence others positively.

-- Become part of an influential network of professionals that share their values and drive for success.
+- Become part of a growing, influential, global network of Catholic professionals that share their values and drive for success.

-- Be surrounded, meet and learn from California’s and Arizona’s top catholic business and community leaders.
+- Be surrounded, meet, and learn from top catholic global business and community leaders.

 - Be part of a project to advance the common good, making an impact in the community.

-- Have opportunities for professional, personal and spiritual growth, through encouraged introspection.
+- Have opportunities for professional, personal, and spiritual growth.